-- Use the Find a provider tool to search for providers in your area
+- Use the Find a provider tool to search for local providers yourself.

-Once you’ve found a service provider, you can contact them.
+Once you’ve found a service provider, it’s a good idea to contact them.
 Talking to them gives you the chance to ask questions, and helps you understand what to expect.
 At this stage, you don’t have to commit to a provider.
 You can choose not to go with a provider for any reason.

 What you might talk about